Skip to main content

 According to Dr. Alleyne, metronidazole is typically given to dogs every 12 hours for 5-7 days at an average dose of 7 mg per pound.

-However, Dr. Attas says the duration can vary depending on whether or not the dog receives recurring treatment or takes the drug with a prescribed diet or supplements.
+However, Dr. Attas notes that the duration can vary depending on whether the dog receives recurring treatment or takes the drug in conjunction with a prescribed diet or supplements.

 “Metronidazole is one part of effective treatment for colitis,” she says.
 “For some dogs, periodic treatment resolves symptoms, and diet changes and supplements effectively control symptoms.”